York Farquharson Life Sciences Building

 The Challenge:

-This project was the complete renovation of lab space within a heritage structure.
-The space was reconfigured to accommodate open teaching labs, CL-2 research spaces, and gathering spaces and replacement critical lab equipment.
-The architect created a central utility spine with lab environments at the building centre.
-The client was concerned with vibration isolation for sensitive lab equipment and construction noise and vibration impact on existing and operational labs adjacent to the renovation space.
+This project involved the complete renovation of lab space within a heritage structure.
+The space was reconfigured to accommodate open teaching labs, CL-2 research spaces, gathering areas, and replacement of critical lab equipment.
+The architect designed a central utility spine with lab environments at the building’s core.
+The client was concerned with acoustical engineering for scientific laboratories, particularly regarding vibration isolation for sensitive lab equipment and the impact of construction noise and vibration on adjacent operational labs.

 The Innovation:

-Services also included advice on managing construction noise and vibration, as the client was concerned with impact on the existing sensitive laboratories.
-Aercoustics used specialized microphone equipment to complete simultaneous ultrasound measurements across five channels to accurately assess the impact of construction noise and vibration on the critical lab space.
+Our services also included guidance on managing construction noise and vibration, addressing the client’s concerns about impacts on existing sensitive laboratories.
+Aercoustics used specialized microphone equipment to perform simultaneous ultrasound measurements across five channels, accurately assessing how construction noise and vibration affected the critical lab space.
+This approach exemplifies our expertise in acoustical engineering for scientific laboratories, ensuring optimal lab functionality even in complex renovation projects.